El-hacen21/encryptoNFT/README.md

 - **Addition and Revocation of Shared-with** :
     - The functions `shareToken` and `revokeTokenAccess` (in [contract.sol](/src/components/Blockchain/contract.sol) and accessible by the graphical interface) enable to add or remove the address of a user (`user`) in the list `sharedAccess[tokenId]` of the _Shared-with_ users, i.e., those having access to the secret content associated to the token (`tokenId`).

-    > To enable a shared-with user to quickly know the tokens that it has access to, these functions also update the lists (`sharedTokens[user]`) of the tokens shared with each user ("user").
+    > To enable a shared-with user to quickly know the tokens that it has access to, these functions also update the lists (`sharedTokens[user]`) of the tokens shared with each user.

     > The graphical interface also enables to revoke, at once, all the shared-with of a given token.

+    > `limitNumberOfSharedWith` is used to set size limits for the maximum number of NFTs to process in a single call to revokeAllSharedAccess and burnToken.
+This is done to prevent DDOS issues caused by excessive gas costs when sets become too large, which could cause the functions to revert.

 ## III.
 Acces to the secret content by a Shared-with
 The function `displayGallery` (in [Gallery.tsx](/src/components/Gallery/Gallery.tsx)) is executed by a user, it returns and displays all the secret contents of the tokens of which it is a _shared-with_.